OlivierBlanvillain/cs210-2020/labs/example-lab.md

 code .
 ```

+(In this command the `.` is important, it's how we tell Code to run in the
+current directory)

 (if you see an error `Expected ';'` it means you're inside sbt, open a new
 terminal in the same directory)